platocrat/personality-lab/README.md

     Verify that the WebSocket URL is correctly set in your Next.js app.

 3. Test Network Connectivity.
-    Enter the `nextjs` container and try to `curl` the WebSocket server to ensure connectivity:
+    Enter the `next-app` container and try to `curl` the WebSocket server to ensure connectivity:

     ```zsh
-    docker exec -it nextjs /bin/sh
+    docker exec -it next-app /bin/sh
     curl websocket:3001
     ```